Her Campus Logo Her Campus Logo

 Like every fan-girl, all of us have our own fantasies and realities.
 Though most don’t come true, some of us do experience what it’s like to be judged and stigmatized.
 In middle school, I used to get ready for school super early as a way to dress my best, but I would never do it for myself.
 Like how Cassie fixed herself up for Nate in Euphoria, I was copying this same routine everyday in hopes of gaining a compliment from a guy.
 At this time in my life, I was insecure about my acne, height, and being viewed as a “nerd”.
 All of my insecurities led me to doing some things that I now deeply regret.
 The old me thought that scoring a hot boyfriend would make all of my problems go away and I would feel more secure about myself.
 Boy, was I wrong.

 Entering high school, the process of gaining male attention stayed constant.
 My whole mind revolved around boys and I was desperate to get a boyfriend.
 However, many of the times that I would do my little tactics, it didn’t work out.
 Some guys would call me out for having small boobs and being too tall for them.
 Others would say that they didn’t want me, because I wasn’t their type.
 These comments made me feel even more insecure about myself, but instead of moving past it, I kept trying harder.
-Funny enough, I did date two people during my time in high school.
+Funny enough, I did date one person during my time in high school.

-These relationships that I had opened up my eyes to everything that I was doing wrong.
+My first relationship made me open my eyes to everything that I was doing wrong.
 First, I was too consumed with how males were portrayed within the mass media.
 Because of this, I thought the representation would live out in real life.
 Although not all of the guys I went to high school were terrible, some were downright disrespectful and made sexist comments.
 Second, I should’ve stopped dressing to appeal towards males and started dressing for myself.
 Because I was so fixated on the desire of male attention, I entered into a period of lacking self-worth and self-esteem.

 women wearing cozy earth tone clothese?width=1024&height=1024&fit=cover&auto=webp